codeat3/blade-majesticons/README.md

 Please refer to [`the upgrade guide`](UPGRADE.md) when updating the library.

+## Note

+When you upgrade to `2.0` of this package, most of the icons which were available in `1.0` won't be available.
+This is due to the deletion of icons in the original repository.
+Kindly make note of it.
+The commit can be found on the original repo at this link with the commit description as [initial commit for v2](https://github.com/halfmage/majesticons/commit/4417a83f6869615bfa2447df4f461de95530b5c6)

 ## Blade Icons

 Blade Majestic Icons uses Blade Icons under the hood.
 Please refer to [the Blade Icons readme](https://github.com/blade-ui-kit/blade-icons) for additional functionality.
 We also recommend to [enable icon caching](https://github.com/blade-ui-kit/blade-icons#caching) with this library.